I’ve had my fair share of injuries, including:

 When I started running again, I was afraid that I’d never get back into PR shape.
 My fiance could tell you all about my melodrama.
 After that, I set PRs in every distance that I had run since that stress fracture.

-Now, I’m faced with an even bigger struggle.
-Recently, I took a solid six months off due to a long-running calf strain.
-It was only in June 2017 that I was cleared to start running again (on an anti-gravity treadmill, the Alter-G).
-Once again, I’m afraid that I might never get back into PR shape, but I sure will try.
+In 2017, I faced an even bigger struggle: I had to take a solid six months off due to a long-running calf strain.
+I was cleared to start running again in June 2017 (on an anti-gravity treadmill, the Alter-G).
+Once again, I was afraid that I might never get back into PR shape.
+This time though, I didn’t have a redemptive comeback.
+Instead, just as I was about to get back into real training, I was diagnosed with another injury: a pubic ramus stress frature (in the pelvis).
+This time, my nutrition was to blame.

 Anyway, I hope my posts about my recovery journey will help inspire and inform others as they battle with their own injuries.
 (And I hope people will learn from my mistakes and go see a doctor as soon as possible!)